avan06/github_dump_to_markdown/README.md

 ## options

--  --token
+-  -t, --token
 GitHub Access Token
 If this option is not provided, the program will attempt to obtain a GitHub authentication token using the `gh auth login` command from the GitHub CLI (requires the `gh` CLI to be installed).
 -  --owner
-GitHub Repository Owner
+GitHub Repository Owner, required

 -  --repo
-GitHub Repository Name
+GitHub Repository Name, required

+- --url
+GitHub Repository Url, If `--url` is provided, `--owner` and `--repo` are not required

--  --numbers
+-  -n, --numbers
 GitHub Discussion or PullRequest or Issue Numbers (space-separated, supports ranges like '1000-1200')

 -  --api